-As legislator, Sara will bring fresh ideas and an entrepreneurial spirit to the legislature in Montpelier.
-She will listen and work energetically on behalf of her constituents to help build strong, integrated systems of support that address important issues facing rural Vermont families.
+As a legislator, Sara has brought fresh ideas and an entrepreneurial spirit to the legislature in Montpelier.
+She listens and works energetically on behalf of her constituents to help build strong, integrated systems of support that address important issues facing rural Vermont families.

-Sara cares about the future of our small rural communities and as your State Representative she will work to:
+Sara cares about the future of our small rural communities and as your State Representative she is working to:

-• Strengthen Southern Vermont’s post VY economy through innovative approaches to workforce development and job creation
+• Strengthen Southern Vermont’s economy through innovative approaches to workforce development and job creation

 • Support farming families, local agriculture and stewardship of the land and water